kcough/data-studio-projects/code/titanic_project_1/diary.md

 Notes for first project on Titanic survivors

+I started with several datasets about tuna fishing in various oceans around the world...all were interesting, but I didn't have a clear idea of what I wanted to do with them, and decided instead to give myself this week to think more about what a final product might be and to pick something a bit simpler to get used to what a project workflow feels like.

 First, in thinking about the project, we need a level of analysis I don't have yet--the survival rate (maybe in percentage) of passengers.

 This could be calculated by taking all of the people who paid $100 for a ticket and finding the percentage of them that survived.
 This is the likelihood of survival rate for that fare.